 Remember that you don't have to be wealthy or powerful to be poised and gracious.
 It is more about showing your true self through actions, gestures, and what you say.
 Learn the basic etiquette rules and use them on a regular basis.

 - Keep in mind that no one is perfect.
 Striving for perfection is frustrating and will have consequences opposed to what you are trying to achieve.
 Instead, learn from your mistakes and move forward.
 Ask for forgiveness when you mess up, either verbally or with an apology letter.
 Don't expect perfection from others either, or you'll find yourself in a constant state of disappointment.
 By owning up to a situation nudges a relationship into a better place rather than living with the wonder of an uncomfortable incident.

 - Imagine yourself being confident.
 If you lack confidence, do some mental imaging.
 Watch others who appear self-assured and make notes about what makes them seem that way.
 It may be the way they walk or the fact that they look people in the eye as they hold a conversation.

 - Stand up straight.
-Notice I didn't say to stand tall?
-That's because some of us are short.
+Whether you're tall or short, maintain good posture.
 Slumping and always looking down gives you the appearance of sadness and the opposite of being poised and self-confident.
 Most people can look more poised when they stand straighter with their head erect and chin up.
 The message says that you want to be actively engaged rather than someplace else.

 - Avoid arrogance.
 Poise has nothing to do with arrogance or snobbery, so don't confuse the two.
 A humble person who cares about others and gives them their time in the light can be more poised than someone who is cocky and arrogant.